-Reordering elements in arrays with array_reverse( )
+Reordering array elements with array_reverse( )

 Often it's useful to consider an array in reverse order.
 The array_reverse( ) function creates a new array by reversing the elements from a source array.